Documentation forNetwork Performance Monitor

 Monitor Meraki nodes as Wireless Controllers

-• You can display access point statuses polled via API.
+• Access point statuses are polled via API.

-• Clients are polled for the entire network using one API request instead of multiple requests for each device.
+• Clients are polled for the entire network using one API request, reducing the overhead compared to polling each device individually.

-Add edge devices managed by a monitored Meraki cloud orchestrator to get further details via Meraki API.
+Add edge devices managed by a monitored Meraki cloud orchestrator to retrieve detailed insights via API.

-• You can display general details, such as edge device name, model, serial number, status, or type.
+• Display general details, such as edge device name, model, serial number, status, and type.

-• You can display CDP and LLDP data from Meraki SD-WAN devices and build connections between them.
+• Visualize CDP and LLDP data to establish connections between devices.

-• You can display High Availability details in the Warm Spare widget, such as HA role, or HA mode.
+• View High Availability (HA) configurations in the Warm Spare widget, such as the HA role, or HA mode.

-• You can monitor uplinks (WAN interfaces), VPN tunnels, VPN tunnel metrics, and performance score.
+• Monitor uplink performance (WAN interfaces), VPN tunnels, VPN tunnel metrics and performance scores.

 Monitor cloud orchestrators

-• You can display status and response time, polled via REST (Meraki API).
+• Display status and response time of the orchestrator, polled via REST API (Meraki API).

-• You can display the list of all devices managed by a cloud orchestrator and add these devices in a simplified discovery.
+• Retrieve a complete list of all devices managed by the orchestrator and add these devices in a simplified discovery.

 Monitor devices protected by Warm Spare